fbellame/alex/README.md

 1. **InfoAgent**: "I can help you with treatment information.
 What would you like to know about?"
 2. **Search**: "I found several treatments related to 'cleaning'..."
 3. **Details**: "Basic cleaning costs $120-150 and takes about 45 minutes..."

+### Treatment Price & Duration Queries (NEW)
+1. **Customer**: "How much does a root canal cost?"
+2. **InfoAgent**: "For Root Canal, the cost is between 800 and 1200 dollars and the appointment typically takes 1 hour and 30 minutes.
+This treatment involves treatment for infected tooth pulp."
+3. **Customer**: "What about a cleaning?"
+4. **InfoAgent**: "For Basic Cleaning, the cost is between 120 and 150 dollars and the appointment typically takes 45 minutes.
+This treatment involves regular dental cleaning and polishing."

+### Voice-Optimized Features
+- **Natural Duration Format**: "1 hour and 30 minutes" instead of "90 minutes"
+- **Conversational Pricing**: "between 120 and 150 dollars" instead of "$120-$150"
+- **Fuzzy Matching**: "cleaning" matches "Basic Cleaning", "root canal" matches "Root Canal"
+- **Context Tracking**: Stores requested treatment for seamless booking workflow

 ## Privacy & Security